 In short, the word lose is all about not getting what you want and not keeping what you have.
 Womp womp.

-2. ‘Loose’ is an adjective that means ‘not tight.’
+2. Loose is an adjective that means not tight.

+So what does loose mean?
 As a modifier, loose means that something isn’t being kept in place, that it’s unrestrained, or that it’s not dense.
 Take a look at these loose examples and their different meanings:

 - The blow from Captain America’s shield knocked Dr. Doom’s mask loose.